top of page

 The Federal Mandate of Cybersecurity: Why SMBs Can’t Afford to Ignore It

-by: Michael M. Ralph | Cybersecurity, Legal Services For years, small and mid-sized businesses (SMBs) could look at cybersecurity mandates and think, “That’s for the big guys.”
+by: Michael M. Ralph | Managed Cybersecurity Services, Legal Business Services For years, small and mid-sized businesses (SMBs) could look at cybersecurity mandates and think, “That’s for the big guys.”
 But times have changed.
 Today, federal cybersecurity requirements and regulations are reaching deeper into the private sector — and SMBs are squarely in the spotlight.
-If your business handles sensitive customer data, partners with larger enterprises, or operates in a regulated industry, federal cyb
+If your business handles sensitive customer data, partners with larger enterprises, or operates in a regu

 mike979706